 Aaron Altemus on LinkedIn | Email Aaron Altemus

 Gina Barrett brings an organizational background gained through previous work as a film production assistant and office manager to her Consortium role as a Program Director overseeing our career exploration program for high school students, The Future Is Mine (TFIM).
 She also oversees the Be a Middle School Mentor program that we offer in partnership with United Way of Southwestern Pennsylvania, our Future Ready Partnerships initiative, and our Future Ready Leaders pilot.
 A colleague who connects easily with others, Gina has a talent for reaching into the community to continually expand the network of individuals, businesses, and organizations that can bring opportunities and experiences to the youth in our partnering districts.
 When she’s off duty, she’s having fun with her family that’s often centered on food or travel.
 She’s a terrific cook, an avid reader, and is first on board for almost any ocean cruise.

 Gina Barrett on LinkedIn | Email Gina Barrett

 Sarah Brooks came to the Consortium with a background as both a former science teacher and in workforce development.
-As a Program Director, she applies perspectives from both to help educators understand employer expectations and how to best prepare students.
-She also applies her six years of experience as a high school teacher to a variety of Consortium programs, including the Professional Development we offer in Project-Based Learning (PBL) and Human-Centered Design (HCD).
-She studied PBL at the Buck Institute and earned HCD certification from the LUMA Institute.
-When she’s not at work, Sarah has her hands full with two delightful kids.
-She’s always up for adventures with her family and friends, whether on hiking trails, on the water, or athletic fields of any description.
+As a Program Director, she applies perspectives from each as she develops trainings and programs in Project-Based Learning (PBL) and Human-Centered Design (HCD).
+She studied PBL at the Buck Institute and earned certification as an HCD trainer from the LUMA Institute.
+When she’s not at work, Sarah enjoys adventures with her family and friends, whether on hiking trails, the water, or athletic fields.

 Sarah Brooks on LinkedIn | Email Sarah Brooks